27 Sep Afraid of the vampire facial? Here’s why microneedling with PRP isn’t as scary as it sounds

 When we do the injections, we’re usually targeting the areas where the patient is looking for correction or improvement.
 This often means the areas where they have deeper folds or acne scarring.
 When we apply the PRP topically, we’re typically spreading it over the entire face.

-The benefits of adding PRP to your microneedling
+The benefits of adding PRP

 Microneedling is going to create very small micro-punctures to the skin that help stimulate collagen production.
 Then the PRP, which contains various growth factors, is going to speed up the healing process, enhance the results of microneedling, and even help to deliver those results a lot quicker.